Chito Jaime: Bacoor City Strikers (2023)

+Return to Zamboanga (2024–present)

+For the 2024 MPBL season, Jaime returned to Zamboanga's team.
+Against the Biñan Tatak Gel, he scored the game-winning basket as he helped his team overcome a 10 point deficit in the last two minutes of the game.
+They were eliminated in the North division quarterfinals by the Parañaque Patriots.

 Player profile

 Jaime combines strength and power with athleticism, and a nose for the ball.
-He also has a smooth stroke from long range.
+He can also shoot from long range and plays the forward positions.
 A good fast break finisher and back court defender, Jaime is extremely competitive and plays hard offensively and defensively.
-During his college tenure with the AMA Titans, he averaged a near 20-10 (points and rebounds), and is probably the best local player among his batch that did not came from either the UAAP or the NCAA.
+During his college tenure with the AMA Titans, he averaged a near 20-10 (points and rebounds).

-He was drafted 14th overall by Sta.
-Lucia in the 2008 PBA draft and later played for Kia Picanto of the Philippine Basketball Association (PBA).

-Jaime debuted at the Maharlika Pilipinas Basketball League with the Muntinlupa Cagers in February 2018.